-10. Multiple directorships
+11. Multiple directorships

-- (1) All directors shall devote sufficient time to the performance of their role to discharge their responsibilities effectively - (2) No person shall hold more than [three] directorships in any listed company at any one time. - (3) Any director that is contemplating appointment to another company shall notify the chairman and Board secretary in advance of the appointment.
+- (1) All directors shall devote sufficient time to the performance of their role to discharge their responsibilities effectively - (2) No person shall hold more than three directorships in any listed company at any one time. - (3) Any director that is contemplating appointment to another company shall notify the chairman and Board secretary in advance of the appointment. - (4) The restrictions on multiple directorships shall be in the Board Charter.

-11. Re-election of directors
+12. Re-election of directors

 - (1) All directors shall be required to submit themselves for re-election at regular intervals that shall be no shorter than three years and no longer than four years.
-Executive directors shall have a fixed service contract with a provision to renew subject to: - (a) regular performance appraisal; and - (b) shareholders' approval. - (2) A director who has served more than [nine] years may be re-elected but shall no longer be an independent director.
+Executive directors shall have a fixed service contract with a provision to renew subject to: - (a) regular performance appraisal; and - (b) shareholders' approval. - (2) A director who has served more than nine years may be re-elected but shall no longer be an independent director. - (3) The provisions for re-election and the term limits for directors shall be in the Board Charter.

-12. Induction, training and performance of directors
+13. Induction, training and performance of directors